 We work directly with regional farmers to choose the highest quality fruit available.
-We craft each flavor in small batches, taking time and care to make sure every jar is consistently good, fine-tuning the product along the way.
+We craft each flavor in small batches, taking time and care to make sure every jar meets the highest standards of quality.

 Our company calls Detroit home, where we are part of a vibrant group of fellow food entrepreneurs dedicated to fostering a community of cooperation and collective growth.
 We couldn’t ask for a better place to build a business.

-When we met in 2010, one of us was a musician and food writer (Noelle Lothamer) and the other a graphic designer (Molly O’Meara).
-Raised in Michigan and both Detroiters at heart, we were already savoring the quietly growing local food scene.
-Immediately upon meeting, first via Twitter and in person soon after, we bonded over our mutual love of cooking and good food.
-At the time, the U.S. was in the midst of an accelerating food revolution.
-Exceptional, locally sourced food was becoming the ideal, and grassroots food scenes were invigorating urban centers around the country.
-We knew Detroit deserved to be a part of this trend.
-We also realized a budding market would offer us the freedom to be creative and to build solid relationships with local farmers and customers.
-The economy uncertain, our employment uninspiring, we longed to build something reflecting our tastes and values.
-We were hungry to translate our love of food into tangible products.
-We already knew what we liked: luscious fruit, limited sugar, and ingredients of highest quality – preserves that would complement sweet and savory foods alike.
+In 2010, owner and founder Noelle Lothamer was a musician and food writer working an office job during the day.
+Raised in Michigan and having lived in Detroit since 1998, she was already savoring the quietly growing local food scene.
+Exceptional, locally sourced food was coming to the forefront, and grassroots food scenes were invigorating urban centers around the country.
+She and her friends knew Detroit deserved to be a part of this trend.
+The economy uncertain, her employment uninspiring, she longed to build something reflecting her tastes and values, and hungry to translate her love of food into tangible products.
+She already knew what she liked: luscious fruit, limited sugar, and ingredients of highest quality – preserves that would complement sweet and savory foods alike.

-After college, I spent a decade playing in various Detroit rock bands before “retiring” and shifting my creative energies towards food writing and cooking.
+After returning from Toulouse, I spent a decade playing in various Detroit rock bands before “retiring” and shifting my creative energies towards food writing and cooking.
 In many ways, the artisan food movement has several parallels with the music scene in its vibrance, creativity, and tight-knit community, so I feel right at home!

-For both of us, coming “home” to Detroit was a wise move.
-We discovered how easily exceptional ingredients can be found here.
-In fact, Michigan is one of the nation’s largest food hubs for fruits, including berries and tree fruits.
-We also loved the idea of using local ingredients to help transform Michigan’s once-faltering economy.
-We’re committed to helping our city and our farming partners, and we knew that Beau Bien’s success would accomplish both.
-Even though Beau Bien is a smaller company, our impact is still significant.
+For me, locating in Detroit post-college was a wise move.
+I discovered how easily exceptional ingredients can be found here; in fact, Michigan is one of the nation’s largest producers of berries and tree fruits.
+I also loved the idea of using local ingredients to help transform Michigan’s once-faltering economy.
+I’m committed to supporting our city and our farming partners, and I know that Beau Bien’s success can help accomplish both.”

-Very quickly, Beau Bien Fine Foods has become a steady presence at Detroit’s Eastern Market and at better grocers, boutiques, cafés and wine shops throughout the metro area.
-We’ve migrated our enameled cast iron and copper pots to the Detroit Symphony Orchestra kitchen.
-We’ve enjoyed delighting palates, and are happy to welcome our many returning customers and meet new faces in stores and at the markets.
+Beau Bien Fine Foods can now be found at better grocers, boutiques, cafés and wine shops throughout the state.
+We’ve enjoyed delighting palates, and are happy to welcome our many returning customers and meet new faces at our Eastern Market tasting room.
 We’re proud of our work and we look forward to adding our beautifully well-made recipes to your table.